matloff/fasteR/README.md

 > mean over the years 1945-1960.

-Another oft-used function is **length**, which gives the number of elements in the vector, e.g.
+Recall that another oft-used function is **length**, which gives the number of elements in the vector, e.g.

 ``` r
 > length(Nile)